Acupuncture: a doctor’s approach

 Neuroacupuncture and electroacupuncture

-Two extensions of traditional acupuncture deserve specific mention, because they significantly expand what is clinically possible, and because they are central to how I work.
+Two extensions of traditional acupuncture deserve specific mention, because they expand what is clinically possible.

 Neuroacupuncture combines traditional acupuncture points with modern neuroanatomy and neurophysiology.
 It targets specific brain regions through scalp acupuncture, with research showing benefit in multiple sclerosis,22 stroke rehabilitation,23 autism spectrum disorders,24 and complex regional pain syndrome.25 The mechanism appears to involve improved cerebral blood flow, reduced neuroinflammation, and promotion of neural regeneration.26 This is a relatively new integration between Eastern technique and Western neuroscience, and the early evidence is strong enough that I expect it to become far more widely used over the next decade.

 Electroacupuncture extends standard acupuncture by adding a controlled electrical current through the needles, producing deeper and more sustained stimulation.
-The evidence is particularly strong in chronic pain,27 inflammatory conditions,28 and neurological disorders.29 In my own work, electroacupuncture is the technique I reach for when a patient needs a deeper level of intervention than traditional acupuncture alone provides, particularly in chronic pain and nervous system dysregulation.
+The evidence is particularly strong in chronic pain,27 inflammatory conditions,28 and neurological disorders.29 In clinic, electroacupuncture is the technique I reach for when a patient needs a deeper level of intervention than traditional acupuncture alone provides, particularly in chronic pain and nervous system dysregulation.

 How I use acupuncture clinically